-- Shut engine off;

-- Wait until engine has cooled;

-- Protect hands (use gloves or a thick cloth);

-- Turn radiator cap slowly to the first stop, which releases the pressure seal; - Step back while pressure is released from cooling system; - When all pressure has been released, press down on the cap and turn it further to remove it; - Visually check level of coolant and add more coolant if necessary; and - Replace cap and turn all the way to the closed position.
+- Shut engine off. - Wait until engine has cooled. - Protect hands (use gloves or a thick cloth). - Turn radiator cap slowly to the first stop, which releases the pressure seal. - Step back while pressure is released from cooling system. - When all pressure has been released, press down on the cap and turn it further to remove it. - Visually check level of coolant and add more coolant if necessary. - Replace cap and turn all the way to the closed position. - Engine Belts.

-Engine Belts.
 Learn how to check v-belt tightness on your vehicle by pressing on the belts.
 Loose belts will not turn the water pump and/or fan properly.
 This will result in overheating.
 Also, check belts for cracking or other signs of wear.

-Hoses.
+This is especially true in hot weather.
+Cracked belts are a safety hazard. - Hoses.
 Make sure coolant hoses are in good condition.
 A broken hose while driving can lead to engine failure and even fire.